Moleskines of the world

 Chatwin’s 85 Moleskine notebooks are now located in the Bodleian Library at Oxford.
 Apart from Chatwin, Moleskine have been used by people such as Ernest Hemingway, Vincent Van Gogh and Neil Gaiman.

 In this day and age, paper notebooks are becoming increasingly rare to find on people.
 Not surprisingly, there is a blog called Moleskinerie, a hub for Moleskine users.
-It was recently acquired by Kikkerland, the U.S. distributors for Moleskines.
+It was recently acquired by Kikkerland, the U.S. distributors for Moleskine notebooks.

 “To lose a passport was the least of one’s worries: to lose a notebook was a catastrophe.
 In twenty odd years of travel, I lost only two.
 One vanished on an Afghan bus.
-The other was filched by the Brazilian secret police.” – Bruce Chatwin
+The other was filched by the Brazilian secret police.” — Bruce Chatwin, The Songlines (1987)

-Before you embark on your next adventure, remember to stock up on a pile of Moleskines.
+Before you embark on your next adventure, remember to stock up on a pile of Moleskine notebooks.